 1 Introduction

 The International Geomagnetic Reference Field (IGRF, Macmillan and Finlay, 2011) is a widely used model that provides a comprehensive description of the geomagnetic main field and its variation over time.
 This model is derived from multiple candidate models submitted by international scientific teams, and is updated every five years under the auspices of the International Association of Geomagnetism and Aeronomy (IAGA) Working Group V-MOD.
 In March 2024, IAGA released an open call for candidate models for the 14th generation of the IGRF (IGRF-14), which includes three specific data products: 1) DGRF-2020 for internal field for 2020.0 to spherical harmonic (SH) degree and order 13; 2) IGRF-2025 for internal field for 2025.0 to SH degree and order 13; 3) SV-2025-2030 for predicted average secular variation for 2025.0-2030.0 to SH degree and order 8.
 This paper aims at building candidate models for the DGRF-2020, IGRF-2025 and SV-2025-2030 IGRF-14 update by using data from the China Seismo-Electromagnetic Satellite (CSES), launched on February 2, 2018 (Shen et al., 2018).
-CSES operates at a sun-synchronous circular orbit with an altitude of approximately 507 km and an inclination of 97.4°, with ascending/descending node times fixed at 02/14 LT (Local Time).
+CSES operates at a sun-synchronous circular orbit with an altitude of approximately 507 km and an inclination of 97.4°, with ascending/descending node times fixed at 02/14 LT (Local Time) and a revisiting period of 5 days.

 The CGGM-02 model is constructed using magnetic field data from the High Precision Magnetometer (HPM) payload, which can simultaneously provide magnetic field vector and scalar measurements in the DC to 15 Hz frequency range using two Fluxgate Magnetometers (FGM, Cheng et al., 2018) and one Coupled Dark State Magnetometer (CDSM, Pollinger et al., 2018).
 In 2019, in response to the previous open call for the 13th generation of the IGRF model (Alken et al., 2021b), we already developed the first generation of the CSES Global Geomagnetic Field Model (CGGM, Yang et al., 2021a) based on approximately 19 months of HPM data.
-In this previous CGGM model, both the main field and external field were considered, but the main field was only solved up to degree and order 15 with a simple linear variation up to degree and order 8.
+In this previous CGGM model, both the main field and external field were considered, but the main field was only solved up to degree and order 15 with a simple linear variation in time up to degree and order 8.
 At that time, and for the final submission in October 2019, only a IGRF-2020 candidate model was submitted to IAGA.

 CSES has now been in operation for over seven years, providing us with the opportunity to develop a second generation of the CGGM model (CGGM-2) using more than six years of CSES data.
 Compared to the previous CGGM, the main improvements in the CGGM-2 model include a non-linear temporal description of the main field variation using order six B-splines with knot spacing of one year up to degree and order 13, as well as the additional description of the lithospheric field up to degree and order 45.
-Based on these enhancements, three IGRF-14 products were generated and submitted to IAGA on October 1, 2024.
+Based on these enhancements, three IGRF-14 candidate products were generated and submitted to IAGA on October 1, 2024.
 After evaluation by a dedicated IAGA taskforce, all three models were next used to contribute to the final IGRF-14 in November 2024.